MORE VICTIMS, AND A SURVIVOR

 In May this year, nearly four years after the thread was started, in yet another amazing turn of fate, Gordon happened to hear a programme on BBC Radio (from 33min 20sec to 45min 10sec) about the Lakonia, which featured an interview with surviving passenger Owen Luder, who survived along with his wife and two children.

 It's safe to say that when he first posted a request for information about this acutely human story, Gordon never could have dreamed he'd make contact with so many people involved in this terrible tragedy.
 Both Gordon and Barbara said that they had found the forum very comforting.
-Barbara is campaigning to have a commemorative plaque for the victims erected in Gibraltar.

 Throughout the thread, an integral, interactive part of andalucia.com, many other members commented that this story was a perfect example of the positive power of the internet - bringing together people intimately connected by the past, yet who would never have found each other, and allowing them to share deeply personal details which have helped them immensely to deal with their own private grief.